Website Speed

 JPEG, PNG, WebP, AVIF, HEIC.
 All processing stays in your browser.

 Default target is 100KB.
 For full-bleed hero images, 150KB to 200KB is also acceptable if needed for visual quality.
+The format toggle defaults to JPEG, switch it to WebP for the smaller next-gen file size.

 Where website images affect speed most